TileDB-Inc/TileDB/README.md

 ## What is TileDB?

-TileDB is an efficient multi-dimensional array management system which introduces a novel on-disk format that can effectively store dense and sparse array data with support for fast updates and reads.
-It features excellent compression, an efficient parallel I/O system with high scalability, and a Python API.
+TileDB is an efficient multi-dimensional array management system which introduces a novel format that can effectively store **dense** and **sparse** array data with support for fast updates and reads.
+It features excellent **compression**, an efficient parallel I/O system for **high scalability**, and high-level APIs including Python, R, Golang and more.

+TileDB stores your array data on persistent storage locally or in the cloud, with built-in support for **S3** and **HDFS** storage backends.

 TileDB works on Linux, macOS, and Windows, and is open-sourced under the permissive MIT License.

-Learn more and see examples and tutorials in the [official documentation](https://docs.tiledb.io).
+Learn more and see examples and tutorials in the [official documentation](https://docs.tiledb.io/en/latest).

 ## Features

 * **Novel Format.** TileDB introduces a novel multi-dimensional array format that effectively handles both dense and sparse data with fast updates.
-Contrary to other popular systems (e.g., HDF5) that are optimized mostly for dense arrays, TileDB is optimized for both dense and sparse arrays, exposing a unified array API.
-In addition, TileDB's concept of immutable, append-only fragments allows for efficient updates.
+Contrary to other popular systems like HDF5 that are optimized mostly for dense arrays, TileDB is optimized for both dense and sparse arrays, exposing a unified API.
+TileDB enables efficient updates through its concept of immutable, append-only "fragments."
+* **Multiple Backends.** Transparently store and access your arrays on AWS S3 (or other S3 compatiable store) or HDFS with a single API.
-* **Compression.** Experience fast slicing and dicing of your arrays while achieving high compression ratios with TileDB's tile-based approach.
+* **Compression.** Achieve high compression ratios with TileDB's tile-based compression approach.
 TileDB can compress array data with a growing number of compressors, such as GZIP, BZIP2, LZ4, ZStandard, Blosc, double-delta and run-length encoding.
-* **Parallelism.** Build powerful parallel analytics on top of the TileDB array storage manager (e.g., using OpenMP or MPI), leveraging TileDB's thread-/process-safety and asynchronous writes and reads.
+* **Parallelism.** Use every core with TileDB's parallelized I/O and compression systems (using Intel TBB), and build powerful parallel analytics on top of the TileDB array storage manager (e.g., using OpenMP or MPI) leveraging TileDB's thread-/process-safety.
 * **Portability.** TileDB works on Linux, macOS and Windows, offering easy installation packages, binaries and Docker containerization.
-Integrate TileDB with the tools of your favorite platform to manage massive multi-dimensional array data.
-* **Language Bindings.** Enable your Python and NumPy data science applications to work with immense amounts of data, beyond what can be stored in main memory.
-TileDB is built in C and C++ for performance and provides a Python API for interoperability and ease of use.
+* **Language Bindings.** Enable your NumPy data science applications to work with immense amounts of data using TileDB's Python API.
+Other APIs include Golang, R and Java.
-* **Multiple Backends.** Transparently store your arrays across multiple backends such as HDFS or S3-compliant object stores (like AWS S3, minio, or Ceph).
-TileDB's API is the same regardless of where the array is stored.
 * **Key-value Store.** Store any persistent metadata with TileDB's key-value storage functionality.
-A TileDB key-value store is implemented as a TileDB sparse array and inherits all its benefits (such as compression, parallelism, and multiple backend support).
+A TileDB key-value store inherits all the benefits of TileDB arrays such as compression, parallelism, and multiple backend support.
-* **Virtual Filesystem.** Add general file management and IO to your applications for any supported storage backend using TileDB's unified "virtual filesystem" (VFS) API.
+* **Virtual Filesystem.** Add general file management and I/O to your applications for any supported storage backend using TileDB's unified "virtual filesystem" (VFS) API.

 ## Quickstart